KW-tech/Project-1-Elk-Stack/README.md

 ### Due to the Limitations of the Azure trial environment:

-  Several things becamce necessary in the setup that actually displays the wide uses of the cloud.
+>  Several things becamce necessary in the setup and this actually highlights the flexibility and uses of the Cloud.
+>

-  First - only 4 virtual CPUs can be used within any network.
+>  First - only 4 virtual CPUs can be used within any network.
 So a new unrelated network needed to be created.
-    This is the **ProjectNet** - it has its own seperate subnet 10.1.0.0/16.
+>    This is the **ProjectNet** - it has its own seperate subnet 10.1.0.0/16.
 Normally, this would cause communication issues.
-    However, "Peering" was initiated between the two Networks.
-This allowed them to communicate across each other's subnets (there was a peering from the Red Network to the Elk Network and one from the Elk Network to the Red Network.
+>    However, "Peering" was initiated between the two Networks.
+This allowed them to communicate across each other's subnets.
+>    There was a peering from the Red Network to the Elk Network and one from the Elk Network to the Red Network.
-    This allowed both the Jump-Box to load the info onto the Elk Server and allowed the Elk Server to collect the log info from the Web-servers.
+>    This allowed both the Jump-Box to load the info onto the Elk Server and allowed the Elk Server to collect the log info
+>    from the Web-servers.
 All of this was done without the need to add special rules to the Security Groups (firewalls).
-  Next the ProjectNet was also placed in a different Region and a diferent availability group (this is not depicted in the diagram.)
+>  Next - the ProjectNet was also placed in a different Region and availability zone (this is not depicted in the diagram.)

 ### Elk Configuration

-Ansible was used to automate configuration of the ELK machine.
+Ansible was used to automate configuration of the ELK Server.
 No configuration was performed manually, which is advantageous because...
-- Since nothing manual was done, nothing will be missed in the eventuality that another server doing the same or similar montioring is needed.
+- Since nothing manual was done, nothing will be missed in the eventuality that another server doing the same or similar monitoring is needed.
 Also if an update is needed, this can also be added to the YAML script and it can be rerun.
 All needed info would be included in the install.

 First the Elk Server Internal IP address is added to the '[hosts](https://github.com/KW-tech/Project-1-Elk-Stack/blob/main/files/hosts)' file with its own header [elk].
 When the Ansible Playbook is run calling out this('elk') as the "hosts" variable - only those VMs listed will be affected by the playbook.